ckunderd/abide/content/become.md

 Become aims to fill these gaps by offering prayer, counsel, resources, and connections to those who are ready to give themselves more fully to loving their neighbor.

-At Become, we believe that Jesus desired all who follow him to become humble, empathetic, gentle, just, compassionate, genuine, peacemaking, sincere, and resilient people.
-These are the qualities that transform a person's desire to help into the ability to help to their neighbor, and in turn, helps God's Kingdom to grow.
+At Become, we believe that Jesus desired all who follow him to become humble, empathetic, gentle, just, compassionate, genuine, peacemaking, sincere, and courageous people.
+These are of the qualities that transform a person's desire to help their neighbor into the ability to love and help their neighbor - in turn, growing the kingdom of God.